49 School Rd

 Sometimes we encounter unexpected delays, due to emergencies or appointments that take longer than anticipated.
 We do everything we can to keep things running smoothly and on time, and we will give you the time you need for a thorough exam.

-However, we recommend leaving enough time between your MRI exam and other appointments.
+We recommend leaving extra time between your MRI exam and other appointments.

 Your images will be read by a radiologist.
 These results will be sent to the referring physician on the referral.
 These results also are available on MyHealth.